Bias can enter the hiring process in many forms.

 More friendly and likeable = less competent

-At the end of the day, interviewers are looking for someone who is both likeable and competent.
+At the end of the day, interviewers are looking for someone who is both likable and competent.

 When a candidate is similar to the interviewer, they stand a much better chance of being perceived this way.